 The MFDs or modern printers have firmware that helps them to function smoothly but that is not enough when the printers store, print, scan, and exchange sensitive information.
 As a result, one of the most crucial security practices for preventing vulnerabilities is the integration of malware or antivirus software into the system.

 You cannot install just malware or antiviruses that are available in the market but consult with experts who manufacture or upgrade printers and other essential business equipment.
-Being expert manufacturers of multifunctional devices, we can evaluate what security features a printer possess and what updates it needs for securing the data.
+Being expert manufacturers of multifunctional devices or all in one printers, we can evaluate what security features a printer possess and what updates it needs for securing the data.

 We also help offices or businesses to know the security patches or version updates that they should keep an eye on and get installed once released.
 This is necessary since the prime cause of data breaches in modern devices is running outdated software that becomes non-effective for new threats.